• Philamonjaro Home

 Super Chikan Philamonjaro-0105.jpg Adrian Byron Burns - Philamonjaro-.jpg Big Walker philamonjaro.jpg--10.jpg Big Walker philamonjaro.jpg--16.jpg Billy Branch and Super Chikan philamonjaro.jpg-0281.jpg Billy Branch and the Sons of Blues philamonjaro.jpg-.jpg Blind Mississippi Morris- Philamonjaro-9258.jpg Corky Siegel - Philamonjaro-1862.jpg Daddy Long Legs Philamonjaro-0655.jpg Dave Specter Philamonjaro--3.jpg Dave Specter Philamonjaro--16.jpg Davy Knowles - Philamonjaro-1298.jpg Eddie Clearwater-Philamonjaro-9630.jpg Hero Tommy Castro & the Painkillers Philamonjaro-4969.jpg John Nemeth & The Blue Dreamers philamonjaro.jpg--13.jpg Juanma Cannizzo - Philamonjaro-5931.jpg Lee Fields & The Expressions Philamonjaro-2056.jpg Lee Fields & The Expressions Philamonjaro-2562.jpg Lil’ Ed 2 - Philamonjaro-9201.jpg Nikki Hill - Philamonjaro--6.jpg Rebecca Lovell philamonjaro--2.jpg Robert Finley Philamonjaro---10.jpg Ronnie Baker Brooks - Philamonjaro-8585.jpg Tab Benoit - Philamonjaro-9174.jpg Tail Dragger Jones -Philamonjaro-8323.jpg Tom Attah Philamonjaro--8.jpg Tommy Castro & the Painkillers Philamonjaro-4679.jpg Tommy Castro & the Painkillers Philamonjaro-5256.jpg

-My wife, Lee and I moved to Spain in 2022.
-Here, in the country where the guitar was invented.
-This was my next chapter in my blues journey.
-Traditional Spanish guitar holds a special place for me.
-During college I saw Andre Segovia from the first row at Chicago Symphony Hall.
+My next chapter in this blues journey is living in the country where the guitar was invented, Spain.
+Traditional Spanish guitar is special to me.
+In college I saw Andrés Segovia in concert from the first row.
 He was 90 years old.
-I felt like I had witnessed musical history.
-And that same style of classical guitar, the Mexican laborers brought with them to the Mississippi delta when building the railroads.
-This is how the black migrant workers adopted the guitar in the earliest years of the blues.
-This is how I imagine completing a full circle history of the blues.
+I had witnessed musical history.
+And that same style of classical guitar is what Mexican laborers brought with them to the Mississippi delta when building the railroads.
+And how the share coppers adopted the guitar in the early days of the blues at the river delta.
+My musical soul is completing a full historic circle of blues guitar.